 Further Education and Training (FET) allowances

 Further Education and Training (FET) training courses provided in Education and Training Boards (ETB) training centres are free (except for evening courses) and you may be paid a training allowance for the duration of your course.
-You can also claim an accommodation allowance if you need to live away from home for the duration of the course or a travel allowance if you live 3 miles or more from the course centre.
-You may qualify for a free childcare place for your child.
-FET allowances are not taxable.

 To get a FET training allowance you must be entitled to a qualifying social welfare payment, such as Jobseeker's Allowance or Jobseeker's Benefit.
 However, if you are aged under 18 and attending a Community Training Centre you will get an age-related training allowance – see ‘Rates’ below.